-SEO Clean-up is a comprehensive correction of on-site and technical SEO issues that block your website from being properly indexed, ranked, and shown in organic search, especially by AI-powered engines like Google’s SGE.
+SEO clean-up is a comprehensive correction of on-site and technical SEO issues that prevent your website from being properly crawled, indexed, and ranked — including in AI-powered results like Google’s SGE and Perplexity.

 SEO Clean-up ≠ Technical Audit